ZJONSSON/parquetjs/README.md

 </table>

-Buffering & Row Group Size
+Buffering, PageSize & Row Group Size
 --------------------------

 When writing a Parquet file, the `ParquetWriter` will buffer rows in memory